TanmayChobe23/E-commerce_Store_Analysis/README.md

-# E-commerce_Store_Analysis
+# Excel_Store_Sales_Dashboard

-This is an dashboard created on Excel to highlight the key insights of an E-Commerce Store Concepts Covered: Excel Charts, Pivot Tables, VLookups, Slicers and etc.
+This is a dashboard created in Excel to highlight the key insights of an E-Commerce Store Concepts covered: Excel Charts, Pivot Tables, VLookups, Slicers, etc.